Update on Vaginitis - 2018

 - the nature of the relationship the person has with each commercial interest.

-Slides and slide notes are reviewed for possible bias prior to the activity's release by the Accreditation Committee and peer-reviewers, and potential conflicts of interest are resolved prior to the live presentation.
+Slides and slide notes are reviewed for possible bias prior to the activity's release, and potential conflicts of interest are resolved prior to the presentation.
 Any discussion of off-label use of products is noted when appropriate, as is discussion of any limitations on the information that is presented, such as data that are preliminary or that represent ongoing research, interim analyses, and/or unsupported opinion.
 Disclosures of these commitments and/or relationships are published in these lecture materials and provided prior to the start of the activity, so the learners may formulate their own judgments regarding the presentation(s).
-Under ASCCP policy, anyone declining either to disclose or amend material to eliminate potential bias identified by the Accreditation Committee will be replaced.
+Under ASCCP policy, anyone declining either to disclose or amend material to eliminate potential bias will be replaced.

 Author, Reviewer, and Planner Disclosure Information:

-- Alisha Yocum (ASCCP Director of Membership & Marketing, Planner)
+- Alisha Yocum, Director of Membership and Marketing, ASCCP

-This webinar is supported by an independent education grant from BD Diagnostics.
+This webinar is partially supported by an independent education grant from BD Diagnostics.

 If you are already register for the event, you may access the webinar by clicking here.